What is a Boolean Search? 4 Easy Ways to Use It to Recruit Candidates

 3. NOT

 The NOT operator excludes specific terms from your search, helping you eliminate undesirable results.
-It’s particularly useful for excluding candidates with skills or qualifications that don’t fit the role.
+It is particularly useful for excluding candidates with skills or qualifications that do not fit the role.

 “Python Developer” NOT “Junior”